JasminNcube/JasminNcube/README.md

 👋 Hi, I’m @JasminNcube

-👀 I’m interested in DevOPs engineering :)
+👀 I’m interested in DevOPs engineering as I embark on a journey to becoming a Cloud Solutions Architect :)

 🌱 I’m currently learning all things Azure and DevOps